RasmusKard/imdb-dataset-to-sql/README.md

 1. Remove rows where `genres` is `NULL`
 2. If `startYear` is `NULL` then use the last seen value
-3. Keeping `tconst` row in all tables as an identifier is mandatory.
+3. Keeping `tconst` column in all tables as an identifier is mandatory.

 ## Overview of code